RedisLabs/redisraft/docs/Using.md

 Notes:

 1. Key expiration is performed as a local operation on each cluster node.
-The reason for this is that expiration depends on a local clock as well as active expire logic; thus, volatile keys may violate consistency.
+The reason for this is that expiration depends on a local clock as well as active expiry logic; thus, volatile keys may violate consistency.

 2. Blocking operations are not supported.

 3. `MULTI/EXEC` and `WATCH` are not supported in two cases: when *Explicit Mode* or *Follower Proxy* is enabled (for a description of these modes, see below).

 4. Lua scripts are supported but should be written as pure functions (i.e., as required when script replication rather than command replication is in use).
+This is because a RedisRaft cluster replicates the the Lua script itself to each node, not the raw Redis commands that result from running the script.

-   For example, using non-deterministic commands such as `RANDOMKEY`, `SRANDMEMBER`, `TIME` must be avoided.
+   For example, avoid using non-deterministic commands such as `RANDOMKEY`, `SRANDMEMBER`, and `TIME`, as these will produce different values when executed on follower nodes.

 Read Consistency
 ----------------